Inside Christ Church Cathedral in Dublin (+Photo Gallery)

 One part of Dublin’s Christ Church, however, remained untouched during the 19th-century renovation.
 A massive crypt that dates back to the late 12th century with some parts of it tracing back from the 11th century still looks a lot like ages ago.

-If time is not on you side, you can rush through these old labyrinths and explore them in 20-30 minutes.
-I allotted almost entire afternoon (it was raining outside anyway) to fully enjoy the various monuments and historical artifacts of the Christ Church Crypt.
+If time is not on your side, you can rush through these old labyrinths and explore them in 20-30 minutes.
+I allotted almost the entire afternoon (it was raining outside anyway) to fully enjoy the various monuments and historical artifacts of the Christ Church Crypt.

 The highlight of the crypt is the Treasure with a collection of manuscripts and books, including Christ Church’s copy of Magna Carta.
 The cathedral is also home to the oldest known secular carvings in Ireland.